elewiecki/Dungeon-Crawler/README.md

 # Dungeon-Crawler
-A grid based dungeon crawler console game
+A grid based dungeon crawler console game, complete with a variable map size, a character creator, combat, upgrades, and enemy scaling